-• Higher FCI compared to the Board's average, in FAIR condition (Between 10% and 30%).
-Nearing POOR condition, primarily due to Acton District
+- Higher FCI compared to the Board's average, in FAIR condition (Between 10% and 30%).
+Nearing POOR condition, primarily due to Acton District HS higher FCI of 29.7%. - Accessibility requirements are met. - Air Conditioning classroom enhancements are partially completed, and are underway to meet the goals and objectives of the Board.

-• Air Conditioning classroom enhancements are partially completed, and are underway to meet the goals and objectives of the Board.
+KPI CATEGORY 2022 RATING PREVIOUS TREND

-2022 RATING PREVIOUS TREND
+Average FCI -

-• -
+Average Number of Students per Hectare +

-er of ectare • +
+Average Building Accessibility

-g
+Average Amount of Air Conditioned Space

-t of Air ace
+Average Carbon Footprint (GHG) +

-+
+Number of Schools with Outdoor Learning =

-ols with ng =
+Target Met 5%-15% from Target

-Met • 5%-15% from Target
+1%-5% from Targe et 🛑 15%+ from Ta rget

-from Targe t 🥚 15%+ from Ta rget
+Name: Vision Georgetown #1 HS New School Type: Capital Priorities Program Funding

-Name: Vision Georgetown #1 HS New School Type: Capital Priorities Program Funding Issue: To accommodate new development in Vision Georgetown secondary plan.
 Proposed Action: Submit a business case to the Ministry of Education for Capital Priorities Program funding.
-If funded, a boundary review will be initiated.
+If funded, a boundary review will